Happy Mothers Day! Are you featured in our selfie gallery?

 Shelbie Paige Hale said: "My beautiful mum passed away October 2017 leaving her 6 babies.
 Miss her so much would love to see her in the Examiner xx love and miss u mummy xx

 Natalie Belghith said: "Me and my amazing mum.
 She has had such a bad year and half.
 In and out of hospital.
 Currently recovering in Sheffield from suspected sepsis.
-She is my absolute rock, an amazing role model and just an fantastic mummy.
+She is my absolute rock, an amazing role model and just a fantastic mummy.
 My mum is called Linda Taralunga and is from Kirkheaton xxxxxxxx."

 Sharon Garraghan said: "Here my mum the queen in our eyes.
 She 82 from Huddersfield.
 Her name is Kathleen Garraghan.
 Happy mothers day to all you mothers out there x."